Sagaris of Laodicea

 Anyhow the heresies are at best novelties, and have no continuity with the teaching of Christ.
 Perhaps some heretics may claim Apostolic antiquity: we reply: Let them publish the origins of their churches and unroll the catalogue of their bishops till now from the Apostles or from some bishop appointed by the Apostles, as the Smyrnaeans count from Polycarp and John, and the Romans from Clement and Peter; let heretics invent something to match this (Tertullian.
 Liber de praescriptione haereticorum.
 Circa 200 A.D. as cited in Chapman J. Transcribed by Lucy Tobin.
 Tertullian.
 The Catholic Encyclopedia, Volume XIV.
 Copyright © 1912 by Robert Appleton Company.
 Online Edition Copyright © 2003 by K. Knight.
 Nihil Obstat, July 1, 1912.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).

-These two quotes, suggest, to me at least, that the Roman Catholics at least indirectly acknowledge that there was a hierarchy of succession in the church in Asia Minor, that included Sagaris.
+These two Roman Catholic-accepted sources quotes, suggest, to me at least, that the Roman Catholics at least indirectly acknowledge that there was a hierarchy of succession in the church in Asia Minor, that included Sagaris.
+And this is not really limited to those who were based out of Laodicea (the Apostle John ended his life in Ephesus, and Polycarp was from Smyrna, both reasonably close to each other in Asia Minor).

-Since Sagaris was apparently approved by the Christian Polycrates, it appears that Sagaris was a true Christian and that he was part of the true Church of God.
+Since Sagaris was apparently approved by the Christian Polycrates, it seems reasonable to conclude that Sagaris was a true Christian and that he was part of the true Church of God.
 Even though he did not follow the Roman practice of a Sunday passover (now called Easter), he is still considered a saint by the Roman Catholics.

 Back to COGwriter home page